minkymorgan/deap-er/docs/source/tutorials/using_the_toolbox.rst

 point to the same function **add_func**.
 In the case of :code:`toolbox.first_alias()`, the arguments were already passed during registration, so the method needs to be called without arguments.
 In the case of :code:`toolbox.other_alias(1, 2, 3)`, the arguments must be passed explicitly, because the method was registered without arguments.
-The difference between the two methods is that the arguments of **first_alias** are static, while the arguments of the **other_alias** are dynamic.
+The difference between the two is that the arguments of **first_alias** are static, while the arguments of **other_alias** are dynamic.

 .. raw:: html

    <br />

 Tool Registration
 -----------------

 A toolbox is only as useful as the tools registered into it.
-When a function is registered into a toolbox, it can be called as a method of the toolbox with the same alias that was used to register it.
-Because the methods are added in a dynamic manner, linting hints are not available for them and IDEs incorrectly mark their usage as erroneous due to lack of code references.

-.. note::
-    Some commonly used tool aliases, such as **mate**, **mutate**, **select** and **evaluate**, do have linting hints available in Toolbox objects and IDEs don't complain about their code references.

 The **tools** module contains a number of useful tools that can be registered into a toolbox.
-While all tools in the module can be registered into a toolbox, some of them, such as algorithms or statistics, are equally useful independently.
+While all tools in the module can be registered into a toolbox, some of them such as algorithms or statistics, are equally useful independently.
 More on tools in the :ref:`Operators and Algorithms <ops_and_algos>` chapter.

+| Because tools are registered into toolboxes dynamically at runtime, linting hints are not available
+| for these toolbox methods and IDEs incorrectly mark their usage as erroneous due to lack of object references.

+.. note::
+    Some commonly used aliases, such as **mate**, **mutate**, **select**, **evaluate** and others, do have *abstract* references available, which enables IDE autocompletion support for them.
+Note that these references are *abstract* and must be overridden by the user before they can be used.

 .. code-block::